 The Companies Registration Office (CRO) will implement a new and improved IT system to replace the existing CORE interface by the end of 2020.
-Whilst the project has experienced some delays due to the ongoing COVID-19 situation, the new infrastructure is now scheduled to go live on the 16th December 2020.
+Whilst the CRO digital transformation project has experienced some delays due to the ongoing COVID-19 situation, the new infrastructure is now scheduled to go live on the 16th December 2020.
+All existing accounts will be automatically transferred to the new platform.
 This will be the first time in 22 years that the CRO have over-hauled their IT system.

 It was previously announced that the new CRO CORE system would go live in Mid-September 2020, however, to ensure a smooth changeover the CRO decided to postpone the go-live date until December after the key peak filing periods have passed.

 The main feature and advantage of the new cloud-based CRO CORE system will be the ability to upload scanned PDF copies of signed documents.
 The current system is limited in that only ‘wet’ signatures (original signatures) are accepted on most document filings such as B1s, B10s etc. Professional Advisors will need to plan for this – CRO will close the office to new filings for one week before the ‘go-live’ date, so that they can process all outstanding submissions and signature pages.
 Once the new platform goes live, all electronic forms and signature pages generated under the current and soon to be ‘old’ CORE system will no longer be accepted.
 We recommend holding off on generating these from late November until the new system goes live to avoid possible duplication of work on your side.

 Should you require a new company formation (or any company secretarial assignment) completed this side of Christmas, we would strongly advise that you act now to ensure that orders are processed and signature pages delivered to the CRO before 7th December.
 Contact us.

 Key Features of the CRO Digital Transformation Project

 - New one-step process and 56-day deadline for annual returns

 - Cloud-based system